About Journal

 Digital Archiving Policy

-Agricultural Biotechnology Journal (ABJ) works with some organizations such as the Islamic World Science Citation Database (ISC), The Iran National Library and Archives, and the own server of the Shahid Bahonar University of Kerman for maintaining our own digital archive.
+The Agricultural Biotechnology Journal (ABJ) works with some organizations such as the Islamic World Science Citation Database (ISC), the Iran National Library and Archives, and the own server of the Shahid Bahonar University of Kerman for maintaining our own digital archive.
 This makes possible the permanent availability and preservation of scholarly research and ensures accessibility by converting and upgrading digital file formats to comply with new technology standards.

 I4OC Standards for Open Citations